100nandoo/KnobDroid/README.md

   </table>
 </p>

-## 🚀 The Problem

-When using the Apple USB-C dongle on Android devices, users often experience significantly lower volume compared to other platforms.
-This is because Android doesn't always correctly initialize the DAC's internal hardware volume mixer, often defaulting it to a low value.

-## ✨ The Solution

-KnobDroid listens for USB connection events.
-When an Apple DAC (or other compatible UAC2 devices) is plugged in, it automatically:
+## What it does

+On some Android phones, the Apple USB-C dongle starts with a low hardware volume level.
+Android audio controls alone do not always fix that, because the problem is inside the DAC.

+KnobDroid watches for the device and, when it appears, it:

-1. Detects the device.
+1. Detects the dongle.
-2. Requests necessary USB permissions.
+2. Requests the USB permission it needs.
-3. Sends the DAC's hardware on/off command via the UAC2 protocol.
+3. Sends the UAC2 hardware command.
-4. Operates silently in the background, so you don't have to manually open the app every time.
+4. Finishes quietly in the background.

-## 🛠 Features
+## Features

-- **Automatic Trigger**: Automatically sends the configured hardware command when the device is attached.
+- Automatically runs when the supported device is attached
-- **Silent Mode**: Lightweight activity handles the hardware action without cluttering your screen.
-- **Simple Control**: Straightforward on/off behavior without extra setup complexity.
+- Sends a simple hardware on or off command without extra setup
+- Stays out of the way after the command is applied
-- **Modern UI**: Built with Jetpack Compose for a sleek, responsive experience.
+- Built with Jetpack Compose
-- **Targeted Support**: Built specifically for the US version of the Apple USB-C to 3.5mm Headphone Jack Adapter.
+- Focused on the US Apple USB-C to 3.5 mm headphone adapter

-## 🚀 Setup
+## Setup

-1. **Initial Configuration**: Open the app and choose whether the hardware command should be on or off.
+1. Open the app once and choose whether the hardware command should be on or off.
-2. **Grant Permissions**: Approve the USB and Audio permission requests.
-Select **"Always open KnobDroid"** to enable automatic background processing.
+2. Approve the USB and audio permission prompts.
+If Android asks, choose "Always open KnobDroid" so it can handle the dongle automatically.
-3. **Connect**: Plug in your DAC.
-A toast notification will confirm when the hardware command is successfully applied.
+3. Plug in the DAC.
+A toast confirms when the command has been applied.

-## 🛠️ Building from Source
+## Building from source

 ```bash
 git clone https://github.com/100nandoo/KnobDroid.git
 ```

-1. Open the project in **Android Studio** (2024.1.1+).
+1. Open the project in Android Studio 2024.1.1 or newer.
-2. Ensure **NDK** and **CMake** are installed via the SDK Manager.
+2. Install the NDK and CMake from the SDK Manager.
-3. Build and deploy to your device.
+3. Build and run it on your device.

-## 📋 Requirements
+## Requirements

 - Android 9.0 (API 28) or higher
-- A UAC2-compliant USB DAC (e.g., Apple USB-C to 3.5mm Adapter)
+- A UAC2-compliant USB DAC, such as the Apple USB-C to 3.5 mm adapter

-## 🛠️ Tech Stack
+## Tech stack

-- **Language**: Kotlin
+- Kotlin
-- **UI**: Jetpack Compose
+- Jetpack Compose
-- **Native**: C++ (JNI) for direct USB hardware communication
+- C++ and JNI for direct USB communication

-## 🙏 Credits
+## Credits

-- Inspired by and built on prior work from [ibaiGorordo/libusbAndroidTest](https://github.com/ibaiGorordo/libusbAndroidTest) and [polhdez/usbDacVolumeAndroid](https://github.com/polhdez/usbDacVolumeAndroid).
+This project builds on earlier work from [ibaiGorordo/libusbAndroidTest](https://github.com/ibaiGorordo/libusbAndroidTest) and [polhdez/usbDacVolumeAndroid](https://github.com/polhdez/usbDacVolumeAndroid).

-## 📜 License
+## License

-KnobDroid is open-source software licensed under the **GNU General Public License v3.0**.
+KnobDroid is open source under the GNU General Public License v3.0.

 ---